 A Lasting Power of Attorney (LPA) is a legal document that appoints a trusted friend, relative or professional (known as an attorney) to help manage your financial affairs and/or make decisions about your health and welfare.
 This will give you peace of mind and avoid unnecessary cost, time and stress for your loved ones later on.
 If you do not have an LPA, someone may need to apply to the Court of Protection to be able to manage your affairs.

 This can be a costly and lengthy process and can be very stressful for those involved.
 You will not have control over who applies to the court and this could mean that someone who you would not necessarily have chosen will be able to make decisions on your behalf.
-You can read more information about this on our Powers of Attorney page or if you would like to speak to one of our specialist lawyers call us today on 0203 551 8500 or email us at email@example.com.
+You can read more information about this on our Powers of Attorney page or if you would like to speak to one of our specialist lawyers call us today on 0203 551 8500 or use our Contact Us form to arrange a callback.

 Court of Protection and Statutory Wills